syamfarh/tp/docs/UserGuide.md

   ```
   Opened help window.
   ```
-* A pop-up window lists all the main commands and displays a link to FAPro's user guide
+* A pop-up window lists all the basic commands and displays a link to FAPro's user guide

   ![help window](images/helpWindow.png)